Facts About Our Work in Colombia

 Hundreds of children within this community have reportedly died due to malnourishment and a lack of clean drinking water.
 Given the high rate of acute malnutrition, Food For The Poor, along with the Order of Malta, is working to strengthen the local leadership in the Guajira Peninsula to educate the various communities about preventive health and hygiene measures.

-As of August 2017, Food For The Poor has shipped the following essential goods to Colombia:
+In 2017, Food For The Poor has shipped the following essential goods to Colombia:

 - Pharmaceuticals for various Order of Malta medical programs in the city of Bogotá.
 Food For The Poor has sent four shipments since the charity began serving in Colombia.

 Colombia is the only country in South America that has a coastline on both the Pacific Ocean and the Caribbean Sea.
 Bogotá is the capital of Colombia.
 It is the second largest capital city in South America and at 8,661 feet, it is one of the highest capital cities in the world.
 Colombia is a Spanish-speaking country with a population of nearly 50 million people.
-The dominant religion is Roman Catholic, the currency is the Colombian peso, and the GDP per capita is $6,100 USD.
+The dominant religion is Roman Catholic, the currency is the Colombian peso, and the GDP per capita is $6,100.
 The life expectancy is 71 years and the country literacy rate is 93 percent.
 Farmers raise world-renowned coffee on the Andean slopes.
 Colombia sells much of the world’s emeralds and considerable amounts of gold, silver and platinum, and has the continent’s highest coal production — most from the Guajira Peninsula.